Light & Sound

-Submarines use mirrors (called a periscope) to see above the water.
+To see above the seawater, submarines use mirrors inside a periscope.
 The light ray is bounced off several mirrors and into the eye of the person viewing.

 Light travels in a straight line through the air.
-In water the light bends as it travels making things look sometimes bendy in water.
+In water, light bends as it travels, sometimes making things look bendy in the water.

 How shadows work

-Light travel in straight lines which means it can not bend.
-So when something gets in the way it forms a shadow, an area of dark where no light can get to.
+Light travels in straight lines which means it does not bend.
+So when something gets in the way it forms a shadow, an area of darkness where light cannot get to.

 Shadows change depending on how close the light source is to the object.
 If the object is close to the light source you will get a big shadow.
-If the object is far away from the light source you will get a small shadow.
+If the object is far away from the source you will get a smaller shadow.

 Shadows also change depending on the time of day.
-In the mornings and evenings the sun is low and creates long shadows.
-In the middle of the day the sun is high in the sky and creates short shadows.
-No matter where the light source is the shape of the shadow will always be the same.
+In the mornings and evenings, the sun is low and creates long shadows.
+In the middle of the day, the sun is high in the sky and creates shorter shadows.
+No matter where the light source is, the shape of the shadow will always be the same.
 It is just smaller, longer, shorter or bigger.

 Testing shadows - On a sunny day take some objects outside and lay them on a patio.
 With some chalk draw round the shadows they create at different times of the day.
 Notice how they are different?

-Light is made up from many colours.
-Then the sun shines through water, the water splits the light into all the colours of a rainbow.
-If it is raining and the sun is out you will see a rainbow.
+Light is made up of many different colours.
+When the sun shines through water, the water splits the light into all the colours of a rainbow.
+So if it is raining and the sun is out, you will see a rainbow.
 Stand with your back to the sun and you will see the rainbow in the sky.
-The sun light is shining through the raindrops and splitting it up into all the colours and projecting it into the sky.
+The sunlight is shining through the raindrops and splitting it up into all the colours and projecting it onto the sky.